ratatui/ratatui/README.md

 - [Table](https://docs.rs/ratatui/latest/ratatui/widgets/struct.Table.html)
 - [Tabs](https://docs.rs/ratatui/latest/ratatui/widgets/struct.Tabs.html)

-Each widget has an associated example which can be found in the [examples](./examples/) folder.
-Run each examples with cargo (e.g. to run the gauge example `cargo run --example gauge`), and quit by pressing `q`.
+Each widget has an associated example which can be found in the [Examples] folder.
+Run each example with cargo (e.g. to run the gauge example `cargo run --example gauge`), and quit by pressing `q`.

 You can also run all examples by running `cargo make run-examples` (requires `cargo-make` that can be installed with `cargo install cargo-make`).